-Gum Graft & Gum Recession Surgery
+Gum Graft and Gum Recession Surgery in Silverdale, WA

 When recession of the gingiva occurs, the body loses a natural defense against both bacterial penetration and trauma.
 Recession thins the thicker, non-movable tissue that is naturally around the necks of the teeth.
 As the area recedes, root is exposed.
 The root is softer and more susceptible to decay and abrasion or notching.
 If a patient has any gum recession problems, gum reconstruction using various techniques is an option.

 When there is only minor recession, and some healthy gingiva often remains to protects the root, no treatment other than modifying home care practices is necessary.
 However, when recession reaches the border of the thin movable tissue called mucosa, the first line of defense against bacterial penetration is lost and the attached gingiva is no longer present.
 Additionally, it is harder to reach this area and keep it clean, further worsening the situation.

 In addition, gum recession often results in root sensitivity to hot and cold foods as well as an unsightly appearance of the gum and tooth.
 When significant, gum recession is predisposed to worsening recession and exposes the root surface, which is softer than enamel, leading to root caries and root abrasion.